-7.10 Retirement from Sport
+7.11 Retirement from Sport

-If a Cricketer or Cricketer Support Person retires while a results management process is underway, the National Cricket Federation retains jurisdiction to complete the results management process.
-If a Cricketer or Cricketer Support Person retires before any results management process has started, the National Cricket Federation, if it has results management jurisdiction over that Cricketer or Cricketer Support Person, has authority to conduct the results management process notwithstanding the retirement.
+If a Cricketer or other Person retires while a results management process is underway, the National Cricket Federation retains jurisdiction to complete the Results Management process.
+If a Cricketer or other Person retires before any Results Management process has started, the National Cricket Federation, if it has Results Management authority over that Cricketer or other Person at the time the Cricketer or other Person committed an anti-doping rule violation, has authority to conduct the Results Management process notwithstanding the retirement.